Working in Canada Panel : Job Search for International Students

 Job searching is a difficult task and can be even more challenging for someone that is not from Canada.
-This workshop, organized by the Career Centre specifically for international students, highlights the nuances of the job search and recruitment process in Canada.
+This panel, organized specifically for international students, highlights the nuances of the job search and recruitment process in Canada.

 The Telfer Career Centre has launched Highered, a global career portal that comes as an addition to all other existing initiatives and resources students have access to at school.
 It is targeted towards international students looking for placements back at home and local students that want to explore an international experience.